Veryan4/truba/helm/README.md

   mongoPw: foobar # Your choice of value
   googleClientId: foobar # see below
   privateVapid: foobar # see below
-  dockerPassword: foobar # Your choice of value
-  dockerRegistry: foobar # see below
   dockerConfig: foobar # see below
   airtableApiKey: foobar # see below
   gmailPassword: foobar # see below